intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/document-management/current-version.md

 *content to be added*

-# How to Make Version Current
+# How to Make Document Version Current

 *content to be added*